bio4j/bio4j.github.com/source/_posts/2015-03-16-bio4j-a-roadmap.markdown

 - overview
 ---

 > The scope for this is: what's going to happen during 2015 in Bio4j.
+The goal I see for this year is **Bio4j `1.0`**; what's so special about `1.0`?
+From wikipedia: _a major milestone, indicating that the software is "complete", that it has all major features, and is considered reliable enough for general release_.
+>
-Right now this is just a list of points I want covered.
+> Right now this is just a list of points I want covered.
 Feel free to add / remove things, or comment in the commits if you prefer.
 >
 >  **ETA**: Estimated time of arrival
 >